 AMD, the AMD logo, and combinations thereof are registered trademarks of Advanced Micro Devices, Inc.

 ExpressFlash is a trademark of Advanced Micro Devices, Inc.

-Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.
+DataSheet4Product names used in this publication are for identification purposes only and may be trademarks of their respective companies www.DataSheet4U.com